cpmpercussion/Studio1-Demo/README.md

 - 8 channel audio interface for playing back work
 - patch panels connecting to the other studios for recording

+## NB!

+The speakers in Studio 1 are expensive and are very loud!
+Don't send stupid signals through them (e.g. insane outputs from homemade synthesisers) or run them at crazy high levels!

 ## Example Folders:
 - *Extempore*: This language is the new hotness in computer music and media (partly developed at ANU!)
 Tough learning curve but lots of possibilities and opportunities for research contributions etc.
 - *Logic*: DAW for Apple computers.
 I've included a demo composition in 2D surround sound (just uses 4 speakers).